aniabrown/hpc-carpentry-WHPC/_episodes/17-responsiblity.md

 avoid this issue.

 > ## Test job submission scripts that use large amounts of resource
-> Before submitting a large run of jobs, submit one as a test first to make sure everything works
-> as expected.
->
 > Before submitting a very large or very long job submit a short truncated test to ensure that
 > the job starts as expected
+>
+> Before submitting a large collection of jobs, submit one as a test first to make sure everything works
+> as expected.
 {: .callout}

 ## Have a backup plan